 Every time I mention honey wine, someone thoughtfully corrects me.
 "Isn't it called mead?"
 Apparently, wines come from grapes, mead comes from honey, and beer comes from grains.
-But what about Dandelion Wine?
+But if that's true, what about Dandelion Wine?
 I think these definitions are too strict, and a little leeway is needed for the home brewer.
 Honey wine just sounds so luscious.
 And it is!
 This recipe is for Ethiopian Honey Wine, or Tej, which is the first recipe in Sander Katz's Wild Fermentation.
 His book is an absolute inspiration and I really recommend it.
 Now for the wine:

 I use dechlorinated water (read about how to easily dechlorinate your own water here) for all my ferments, since the intention of chlorine in our tapwater is to inhibit the kind of growth we require for fermentation.
 Also, I avoid fermenting in metal or plastic, since the acidity of fermentation leeches junk out of those materials.
 Glass & ceramic are safer for fermentation.
-I bottle my wine in repurposed soda bottles that have a spring-loaded, rubber sealed lid.
-We bought the soda just for the bottles, which cost more when you buy them empty than we paid for them with soda.
+I bottle my wine in repurposed glass soda or beer bottles that have a spring-loaded, rubber sealed lid.
+We bought the soda just for the bottles, which cost more when you buy them empty than we paid for them with soda at the grocery outlet.
 You can buy bottles like these by the case at brewery supply stores, or use mason jars.

 Supplies you need:

-3 cups honey
+- 3 cups honey

-3 quarts water, preferably dechlorinated (click here to see how I easily dechlorinate my water)
+- 3 quarts water, preferably dechlorinated (click here to see how I easily dechlorinate my water)

-1 cup natural soda starter (Learn to make your own here!)
+- 1 cup natural soda starter (Learn to make your own here!)

 - 1 gallon jar or ceramic crock

-1 gallon repurposed glass jug or carboy
+- 1 gallon repurposed glass jug or carboy

-bottles or jars that can be sealed
+- bottles or jars that can be sealed

-a funnel for bottling
+- a funnel for bottling

 Once dissolved, add your soda starter to kick start fermentation, or trust to the wild yeasts that exist everywhere if you prefer not to use a starter.
 Cover the jar with a dish cloth, secured with a rubber band, and give it a good stir twice a day.
 Each time you stir it, you help introduce wild yeasts from the air, and from the surface of the spoon, into your wine.
 This is why the starter isn't technically needed, but I still like to use it because I know it works and I don't have to cross my fingers that something will happen.

 After 3-4 days, depending on the temperature in your house and the yeasts available to your wine, you should have a delicious, bubbling wine base (surely there's a technical name for the wine at this stage?)
 Using a funnel, pour your liquid into a clean carboy or gallon size apple cider jug.
 Cover with an airlock or a balloon.
 Let this sit for 3 weeks or so, until it stops bubbling.
-I've never used an airlock, but presumably you can tell when air is escaping.
+I've never used an actual airlock, but presumably you can tell when air is escaping.
 With the balloon, I simply wait until it starts to shrink slightly.
 Of course I mark on my calendar to start checking it after 3 weeks.
 The longer it goes, the less sweet your wine will be, and the higher its alcohol content.

 The wine is ready!
 At this point, we bottle it, stick it in the fridge or a cold, dark pantry, and enjoy.
 It's light and sweet and a little bubbly, though I'm sure as with all fermentations, each batch is unique.
 Nik, who is not a wine drinker, really enjoys the honey wine, and it's also gotten great reviews from our friends who are more serious wine drinkers.
 It doesn't have the tannins or bitterness of a red wine, but is also not heavy or cloying like some dessert wines.